Rbabar123/studentHubs/replit.md

 ## Overview

-This is a full-stack web application called "Student Hub" that provides a personal dashboard for students with integrated productivity tools.
-The application features Google Maps integration, weather information, and music streaming capabilities, all behind a secure authentication system.
+This is a full-stack web application called "Student Hub" that provides a personalized dashboard for students with integrated productivity tools.
+The application features school-based access control, Google Maps integration with geolocation, weather information, and music streaming capabilities.
+GIST Cogeo students receive full access to all features, while students from other schools have access to Maps and Weather only.

 ## User Preferences